alexodavies/GNN-ReSoNet/README.md

-GitHub repository for
+## GitHub repository for
 # GNNs for Realistic Synthetic Social Networks

-Originally the official PyTorch implementation of [Efficient Graph Generation with Graph Recurrent Attention Networks](https://arxiv.org/abs/1910.00760) as described in the following NeurIPS 2019 paper:
+Originally forked from the official PyTorch implementation of [Efficient Graph Generation with Graph Recurrent Attention Networks](https://arxiv.org/abs/1910.00760) as described in the following NeurIPS 2019 paper:
 The GRAN NeurIPS paper can be found at:
 ```
 @inproceedings{liao2019gran,